SetProtocol/STIPS/STIPS/STIP-002.md

 **Reviewer**: @bweick backdated to 6/10

 ## Proposed Architecture Changes
-This feature will require one contract that conforms to `IExchangeAdapter`, one that conforms to to `IIndexExchangeAdapter`, and a peripheral trade-splitting contract.
-The adapters will utilize the peripheral contract as if it were an exchange, as it will be responsible for executing the trades split.
+This feature will require a peripheral trade-splitting contract.
+This peripheral contract will adhere to the UniswapV2Router02 interface, so we can reused the Uniswap V2 exchange and index-exchange adapters.

 ## Requirements
 - All calculations performed on-chain
 - Supports at least 2 hops on Uniswap and Sushiswap
+- Conforms to IUniswapV2Router02
 - Works even when there is no liquidity on one of the supported exchanges
 - Has functions for both exact input and exact output
 - Performs slippage checks